pixie-io/blog.px.dev/content/blog/detect-monero-miners/index.md

 ### What is bpftrace?

 [bpftrace](https://github.com/iovisor/bpftrace) makes it easy to collect data about running Linux processes. bpftrace is a simple interface on top of [eBPF](https://ebpf.io/), a Linux kernel technology that allows you to add operating system capabilities safely at runtime.
-We want to leverage bpftrace to collect data from running programs at any level of the execution stack.
+We want to leverage bpftrace to collect data from running programs.

-We specifically want a script that grabs information about the floating-point unit (FPU) configuration which will contain the floating-point rounding mode and help us detect Monero miners.
+We specifically want a script that grabs information about the floating-point unit (FPU) configuration.
+The FPU configuration contains the rounding mode setting that Monero miners change often.

 ### The Environment